mocnik-science/osm-psychology/README.md

 ## Installation and preparation

 For accessing the OpenStreetMap data, you will require the current [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/index.html), and an Integrated Development Environment (IDE) for Java with [Maven Integration](https://maven.apache.org/) installed.
-Science the IntelliJ IDEA IDE (as recommended below) has Maven included, no separate installation of Maven is necessary.
+Since the IntelliJ IDEA IDE (as recommended below) has Maven included, no separate installation of Maven is necessary.

 For Java beginners, we recommend to follow these instructions:

 1. Download `OSM-Psychology` by clicking on "Clone or Download" and select "Download ZIP".
 2. Unzip the archive in a directory of your choice.
 This will be the location where the program is stored and exported files are saved to.
-3. Download the OpenStreetMap history data from [ohsome Data Repository](http://downloads.ohsome.org/v0.5/) and save it to a directory of your choice.
+3. Download the OpenStreetMap data from [ohsome Data Repository](http://downloads.ohsome.org/v0.5/) and save it to a directory of your choice.
 Due to file size, we recommend to download the smallest possible file for your research.
 In this documentation, the OSHDB file for Heidelberg is used in all examples.
 4. Download and install [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/download/).
 During the installation settings, tick the checkbox for .java to be associated with IntelliJ.
 5. Run IntelliJ and click "Skip All and Set Default" in the lower right corner.
 You can previously set an UI theme.
 6. Now the start screen of IntelliJ should appear.
 Click "Open" and navigate to the directory where you previously exported the program files.